Mochi: Modern preparation

-Varieties of glutinous and waxy rice are produced as major raw material for mochi.
-The rice is chosen for tensile strength and compressibility.
+Varieties of glutinous and waxy rice are produced as major raw materials for mochi.
+The rice is chosen for its tensile strength and compressibility.
 One study found that in kantomochi rice 172 and BC3, amylopectin distribution varied and affected the hardness of mochi.
 Kantomochi rice produced harder, brittle, grainy textures, all undesirable qualities except for ease of cutting.
 For mass production, the rice variety should be chewy, but easy to separate.

 Generally, two types of machines are used for mochi production in an assembly line.
 One machine prepares the dough, while the other forms the dough into consistent shapes, unfilled or with filling.
 The first type of machine controls the temperature at which the rice gelatinizes.
 One study found that a temperature of 62 C corresponds to the gelatinization of mochi.
 When the temperature fell below this point, the hardening was too slow.
 It was concluded that a processing temperature below 62 C was unsuitable for dough preparation.

 Processing

 Mochi is a variation of a low-calorie, low-fat rice cake.
-The cake has two essential raw materials, rice and water.
-Sticky rice (also called sweet rice, Oryza sativa var. glutinosa, glutinous sticky rice, glutinous rice, waxy rice, botan rice, biroin chal, mochi rice, pearl rice, and pulut), whether brown or white, is best for mochi-making, as long-grain varieties will not expand perfectly.
+The cake has two essential raw materials: rice and water.
+Sticky rice (also called sweet rice, Oryza sativa var. glutinosa, glutinous sticky rice, glutinous rice, waxy rice, botan rice, biroin chal, mochi rice, pearl rice, and pulut), whether brown or white, is best for mochi-making, as long-grain varieties will not expand correctly.
 Water is essential in the early stages of preparation.
-Other additives such as salt and other seasonings and flavourings are important for nutritive value and taste.
-However, additives can cause breakage of the mass, so should not be added to the rice before the cake is formed.
-The cake must be steamed (rather than boiled) until it gains a smooth and elastic texture.
+Other additives such as salt and other seasonings and flavorings are important for nutritive value and taste.
+However, additives can cause breakage of the mass, so they should not be added to the rice before the cake is formed.
 The balls of rice are then flattened and cut into pieces or shaped into rounds.
-The machines for mass production are a hugely expensive investment, and the product should have the proper moisture, to appeal to consumers.
+The machines for mass production are a hugely expensive investment, and the product should have the proper moisture to appeal to consumers.